Due: Tuesday, January 27 at 5:00 pm

 1. Implement and test gpio module

-When implementing a module, start by reading the interface specification in its header file.
-Open gpio.h (available as $CS107E/include/gpio.h or browse gpio.h here.
+Start by reading the module interface in the gpio.h header file (available in your repo $CS107E/include/gpio.h or browse gpio.h here).
 The header file declares the public functions and documents the expected behavior of each.

 The eight functions exported by the gpio module are: